North Wales County Tops

 Now that I've done most of the Southern County Tops, the rest are getting higher and further away from home.
 Expeditions have changed from day-trips to a few days away, bagging multiple tops in one region.
 The plan for this trip was North West Wales, bagging Snowdon, Holyhead Mountain, Moel Famau and Cadair Berwyn.
 Ideally we would have also squeezed in Aran Fawddwy but we only had 3 days off work and we wanted to get in some zip-lining action too.

-Significance: Highest peak in Caernarvonshire (Traditional CT), Gwynedd (Council Top), Wales Country Top
+Significance: Highest peak in Caernarvonshire (Historic CT), Gwynedd (Council Top), Wales Country Top

 Member of: Marilyn, Furth, Hewitt, Nuttall, Welsh 3000s